darius/cant/overview.md

 The difference is that the subject being matched against is the value of the first subexpression, `(m .get key)` here.

+If in the `may` every match fails, a match error is raised.

 ## Kinds of patterns